Lite-Project/Tax-Calculator/README.md

 Information collected from [ACC IRD](https://www.ird.govt.nz/income-tax/income-tax-for-individuals/acc-clients-and-carers/acc-earners-levy-rates)

 ### KiwiSaver Scheme
 Adjust your KiwiSaver percentage to suit your needs.
 The default 3% is set because employers match this minimum, ensuring minimal impact on your post-tax income.
 Contributing more than 3% may affect your income unless matched by your employer.
-To adjust this, change Line 9 eg;
 ```ps
 $kiwi = 4
 ```
- This is if your kiwisaver scheme is 4%
+ This is an example for Kiwisaver scheme is 4% (This is done on Line 9)